-You are reading this article, so it means you are interested in your little friend’s behavior and this is something every pet owner should do.
-If this is not your case, maybe you are doing a little research on guinea pigs because you want to get one or you are just curious.
+If you are reading this article, it probably means that you are interested in your guinea pig’s behavior or more precisely the sounds that they make and this is something every pet owner should do.
+Or maybe you are doing a little research on guinea pigs because you want to get one or you are just curious.

-Every animal does a specific sound and those sounds can mean a lot of things.
-Some of them might mean they are satisfied, others may be related to being upset.
-Noticing your pet’s behavior is just as important as feeding them.
+Every animal does a specific sound and those sounds can mean a lot of different things.
+Some of them might mean they are satisfied, while others may be related to them being upset.
+Understanding your guinea pig’s behavior is just as important as feeding them.

 Although guinea pigs seem to be pretty silent pets, they have something to “say” pretty often.